ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 This is an algorithm of searching the variable's address with Cheat Engine scanner:

-1. Launch 64-bit version of the Cheat Engine scanner.
+1. Launch 64-bit version of the Cheat Engine scanner with administrator privileges.
 2. Select "Open Process" item of the "File" menu.
 You will see a dialog with list of launched applications at the moment:

 ![Cheat Engine Process List](cheatengine-process-list.png)